aws/karpenter-provider-aws/website/content/en/v0.28/upgrade-guide.md

 * `karpenter.sh/provisioner-name`
 * `kubernetes.io/cluster/${CLUSTER_NAME}`

 Because Karpenter takes this dependency, any user that has the ability to Create/Delete these tags on CloudProvider machines will have the ability to orchestrate Karpenter to Create/Delete CloudProvider machines as a side effect.
-We recommend that you [enforce tag-based IAM policies](https://docs.aws.amazon.com/IAM/latest/UserGuide/access_tags.html) on these tags against any EC2 instance resource (`i-*`) for any users that might have [CreateTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_CreateTags.html)/[DeleteTags](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DeleteTags.html) permissions but should not have [RunInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_RunInstances.html)/[TerminateInstances](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_TerminateInstances.html) permissions.
+Check the [Threat Model]({{<ref "./concepts/threat-model.md#threat-using-ec2-createtagdeletetag-permissions-to-orchestrate-machine-creationdeletion" >}}) to see how this might affect you, and ways to mitigate this.
 {{% /alert %}}

 {{% alert title="Rolling Back" color="warning" %}}